daimonie/airflow-dbt-training/presentation/day_three.md

 ## Cloud Feature: Cloud IDE

 * Navigate to: **Develop** tab in dbt Cloud

 * Explore the in-browser IDE where you can:

   - Edit models, macros, schema.yml, and tests
   - Preview SQL compilation and run results
-  - Access model documentation via right panel
+  - Access model documentation via the right panel

 **Try this**:

 - Open a model and inspect the compiled SQL
 - Modify a model and run it directly from the UI
 - Check the logs and preview the table output

-*Why it matters*: You get reproducible development without needing a local setup — perfect for shared team environments.
+**Why it matters**: You get reproducible development without needing a local setup — perfect for shared team environments.

 ---

 ## Cloud Feature: Job Scheduling

 * Navigate to: **Deploy > Jobs**

-* Jobs automate workflows like:
+* Jobs automate workflows:

   - `dbt run`, `dbt test`, `dbt build`
   - Commands triggered on a schedule or manually
   - Environment-specific configs (prod vs dev)

 **Try this**:

 - Create a job that runs models daily at 08:00
 - Add `dbt test` as a follow-up command
 - Run manually and inspect job logs

-*Why it matters*: Scheduled jobs replace cron scripts and orchestrators for many teams — clean, visible, and easy to debug.
+**Why it matters**: Scheduled jobs replace cron scripts and orchestrators for many teams — clean, visible, and easy to debug.

 ---

 ## Cloud Feature: CI/CD Integration

 * Navigate to: **Settings > CI/CD**
 * Integrate with GitHub, GitLab, or Azure DevOps
-* dbt Cloud runs jobs on pull requests automatically
+* dbt Cloud automatically runs jobs on pull requests

 ### Typical Development Flow:

 1. **Create Feature Branch & Make Changes**

    ```bash
    git checkout -b feature/add-model
    # Edit models, tests, docs
    ```

 2. **Open PR & Let CI Run**

    * Push changes & create PR
    * dbt Cloud detects PR and runs tests
    * ✅ Success = Ready to merge
    * ❌ Failure = Fix issues first
+   *

-*Why it matters*: Ensures code quality and data integrity through automated testing before changes reach production.
-This automated process helps maintain standardized and complete deployments.
+     **Why it matters**: Automates testing before changes reach production.
+This ensures code quality and data integrity to maintain standardized and complete deployments.

 ---